brunodles/GradleHelpers/README.md

 # Gradle plugin

-This repo is intended to have all my gradle plugins.
+This repo is intended to have all my gradle plugins, tasks and any other gradle files.

 Here I'll add custom tasks and build examples of how to use then.

-The idea is simple, provide a way to reuse those tasks without messing up my `build.gradle` file with these custom tasks.
+The idea was simple, find and provide a way to reuse those tasks without messing up my `build.gradle`.

 This could also be used as a helper to show how to use some of gradle capabilities.

-# How to
+# What is in this Repo?

-## Custom Execute (cexec)
+## Cexec Task - Custom Execute

 This is a simple executor, sometimes the default `exec` task does not work as expected.